xd2287/transformers/docs/source/en/model_doc/rembert.md

 embeddings (preserved during fine-tuning) and bigger output embeddings (discarded at fine-tuning).
 The tokenizer is also similar to the Albert one rather than the BERT one.

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [rembert](https://huggingface.co/models?other=rembert)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)